 - An analysis and evaluation of programs and services continued, established and discontinued within the Youth Services Program. - Recommendations for specific evidence-based programs and services which should be implemented for the prevention of delinquency and for the care and rehabilitation of juvenile delinquents and status offenders.

-The Bureau for Children and Families' plan for implementation of Total Clinical Outcomes Management to determine the effectiveness of current programs and the development of evidence-based programs is outlined in Appendix D.
+The BCF's plan for implementation of Total Clinical Outcomes Management to determine the effectiveness of current programs and the development of evidence-based programs is outlined in Appendix D.

 Statutory References for Establishment of Youth Services